The Permissive ParentBy Dr. Margaret Paul

 This may seem true in the short run, but in the long run losing yourself is far worse than losing anyone else.
 If your children don't care about what is important to you, it is because you have not cared about what is important to you.
 If you continually put yourself aside, you are giving everyone around you the message that what you want isn't important.

 - Giving in to my children lets them know they are important.

 Giving in to your children teaches them to control.
 Children learn that they are important when they are treated with love and respect, and when you treat yourself with love and respect.
 They will never feel important, no matter how much you give in to them, if you do not feel you are important to yourself.
 How can children really experience themselves as important if their parents do not see themselves as important?
 Giving into them teaches them that you are not important and they absorb this belief and apply it to themselves.
-Children learn at least as much, if not more, from how you are with yourself as from how you are with them.
+Children learn at least as much, if not more, from how you treat yourself as from how you treat them.